Stowe, Vermont: History

-By 1870, the Toll Road to the summit of Mt.
-Mansfield had been completed; the Summit House on the summit of Mt.
-Mansfield had been constructed just before the American Civil War broke out, and the 300-room Mansfield House occupied the majority of the settlement.
-The Mansfield House, often known as the "Big Hotel," burned down in 1889.
-Behind the "Big Hotel" was a vast stable with over 100 horses, equipment, carriages, and stable hands.
-In 1953, the barn was demolished due to a fire concern, and several of the original beams were repurposed in the construction of The Whip Bar & Grill.
-The Depot Building was erected in 1897 as a depot for the Mt.
-Mansfield Electric Railway and is located next to the Green Mountain Inn.
-Running the 11 miles between Waterbury and Stowe, this train carried both passengers and freight until 1932.
+Mt.
+Mansfield was constructed just before the American Civil War broke out.
+The Toll Road to reach it followed by 1870.
+At that time the 300-room Mansfield House occupied the majority of the settlement.
+The latter, often known as the "Big Hotel," burned down in 1889.
+Behind it lay a vast stable with over 100 horses, equipment, carriages, and stable hands.
+In 1953, the barn was demolished over fire concern, and several of the original beams were repurposed in the construction of The Whip Bar & Grill.
+The Depot Building located next to the Green Mountain Inn was erected in 1897 for the Mt.
+Mansfield Electric Railway.
+Running the 11 miles between Waterbury and Stowe, it carried both passengers and freight until 1932.

 Through the First World War, summer tourism remained crucial to Stowe's economy.
-Three Swedish families living in Stowe began walking around town on long wooden boards with upturned ends in 1913, ushering in a new chapter in Stowe's history as skiing went on to become an important part of Stowe's economy and community.

 Stowe had its inaugural Winter Carnival in 1921, including ski jumping, skating, and a variety of other enjoyable activities.
 The Civilian Conservation Corps erected camps and began clearing ski tracks on Mt.
-Mansfield during the Great Depression, but downhill skiing did not really take off in Stowe until the 1930s.
+Mansfield during the Great Depression, leading to Stowe becoming an early mecca for downhill skiing in the United States.
 The Bruce Trail, which ran from the current site of the Octagon to Ranch Camp, was the first built in 1933.
 The Mt.
 Mansfield Ski Touring trail system now includes this trail as well.
 The Nose Dive, the next ski trail, was created in 1934.
 Skiers used to trek the 2.5 miles to the summit in the early days.
 Chairlifts, which began with a single chair in 1940, overtook rope tows as the more convenient way.
 The chair was in service until 1986, when it was replaced with a high-speed detachable quad.

-The Vermont Ski Museum was founded in 1988.
-In 2000, it was then relocated to Stowe.
-The museum contains information and artifacts on the history of skiing and snowboarding in Vermont.
+The Vermont Ski Museum was founded in 1988, and relocated to Stowe in 2000.
+It contains information and artifacts on the history of skiing and snowboarding in Vermont.

+Stowe remains a premier Eastern resort town, summer and winter.